ktangsali/physicsnemo-sym/docs/user_guide/features/nodes.rst

 Since the PDEs are defined symbolically, they can be printed to ensure correct implementation.

 .. code-block:: python
-   :caption: Equations in Modulus Sym
+   :caption: Equations in PhysicsNeMo Sym

-   >>> from modulus.sym.eq.pdes.navier_stokes import NavierStokes
+   >>> from physicsnemo.sym.eq.pdes.navier_stokes import NavierStokes

    >>> ns = NavierStokes(nu=0.01, rho=1, dim=2)
    >>> ns.pprint()